jukatax/ssw/README.md

 # SSW - Statistical Significance Widget
 Creating this widget for Optimisation Managers to calculate statistical significance for their AB tests directly in Analytics with few clicks only.
+The widget was created to help them quickly calculate significance for metrics from AB tests in Adobe Omniture.
+Update the @include values to match the domain you wnat to use it if different from Adobe Omniture.

 ## How to install
-Create a new bookmark, go end edit it, paste the contents of bookmarklet.txt in the URL field
+Create a new bookmark, go end edit it, paste the contents of bookmarklet.txt in the URL field copy nad paste the code from t-test_widget.js into a new script in Tampermonkey.

 ## How to use
 Go to the webpage where your analytics dashboards are.
 Open a dashboard with results of an AB test.